aswinjose89/docker-presto-integration/README.md

-# docker-presto-integration
+# PrestoDB with External DB
-PrestoDB with external database integration.
+PrestoDB with external database integration using docker compose file

 # Data lakehouse
 Used to maintain Structured, Semi-structured  and unstructured data permanently